 Join the Cincinnati Museum Center for its popular Cave Overnight or Explore!
 Overnight programs!
 The Cave program takes kids on a journey through the center's limestone and ice caves, introducing animals, playing games and making crafts.
 The Explore!
 Overnight program gives visitors a chance to explore the museum on their own, as well as interact with instructors at specific areas.
-Overnights begin at 7 p.m. and last until 10 a.m.
-Both programs are $28 per person and include an Omnimax movie the following morning.
+Other overnights include Super Friends, Blast from the Past, Into the Wild and Dinosaurs.
+Overnights begin at 7 p.m. and last until 10 a.m., costing $30 per person with an Omnimax movie the following morning.

 10. The Franklin Institute, Philadelphia

 Enjoy a night under the stars at the Franklin Institute.
 The family Camp-In for children ages 6 to 13 is a great way to enjoy hands-on activities during the evening hours at this Philadelphia museum.
 Guests will enjoy a live astronomy show, a planetarium show, an IMAX movie, rooftop stargazing in the Joel N. Bloom Observatory and exclusive shopping hours in the Sci-Store Gift Shop.
 Guests also get to sleep next to the Institute's best exhibits like the Giant Heart, Sports Challenge and Electricity.
 Admission is $49 per person on Friday nights and $55 per person on Saturday nights.
 A light continental breakfast is also included.
 Camp-Ins take place on select weekends throughout the year and children 13 and under who keep their Camp In badge receive free admission to the Institute every day for a year!